lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 *Note note: all notes below were observed while using **BGB emulator** in **GBC mode** on Windows, and just recently Sameboy with it's broad selection of various models, and I'm in the middle of noting down the differences!

+### 1b.
+Terminology used in the guide

+-Each time I mention "Overclock" I talking about "software overclock" variant,<br>
+not hardware one *unless stated so in the sentence*;

+-Since Overclocking refers to modifying the clockspeed above supported values,<br>
+this means that new high tempos aren't "overclocked" in theory.<br>
+Now they are just normal "high-speed tempos".<br>
+For the sake of consistency, also because behaviour is exactly the same,<br>
+I still call them same way, differenciating only by versions!<br

+-Naming of the tempo elements have been changed over time:<br>
+9.1.C "75", "112", "224"; (since every value is x4)<br>
+9.2.I "299", "448", "896"; (actual tempo representation)<br>
+9.2.J "2X", "3X", "6X"; (to mark these are multiples of screen refresh rate)<br>

-## X2.
+## 1c.
 Which LSDj version to choose?

-**9.2.I** has extremely limited tempo options (and also limited overclocking capabilities) but doesn't involve hacking at all!
+**9.2.I** and newer (the new way) has extremely limited tempo options (and also limited overclocking capabilities) but doesn't involve hacking at all!

-**9.1.C** gives you full palette of what LSDj overclock overclock has to offer, customisable up to your absolute preference!
+**9.1.C** (the old way) gives you full control of what LSDj soft-overclock has to offer, customisable up to your absolute preference!
-This one requires little bit of effort to overclock it (well described here!), and lacks fancy features new version offers.
+This one requires little bit of effort to overclock it (well described step-by-step here!), and lacks fancy features new version offers.<br>

-9.1.C is the last overclockable version, and overclocking anything beyond it (9.2.0 and later ones) will fail!

-Earliest overclockable LSDj version that actually benefits from LSDj optimisations is...
-TO BE RESEARCHED!
+*(more on the differences in one of the last bonus chapters!)*

-## 2. How to Overclock LSDj ROM
+## 2. How to Overclock LSDj ROM (up to 9.1.C)

+(Versions 9.2.I and above have higher tempos available **without** editing the ROM at all!)

 -----------------
  > ===== Todo: ===== <br>